 After what I say in the above disclaimers, as best as I know the main USA Federal regulations affecting lasers are 21 CFR 1040.10 and 21 CFR 1040.11.

 It appears to me likely that the USA's FAA imposes some regulation upon at least some lasers being fired into the sky.
+And OSHA probably has some regulations on use of lasers in workplaces.

 Laws are different in countries other than the USA.
 In the USA, laser pointers are legal to retail-market if they are visible and have total output power under 5 mW.
 But in the United Kingdom and Australia, these have to be under 1 mW.